1 - Rogue Lawyer - by John Grisham

 Marketers at Procter & Gamble study videos of people making their beds.
 They are desperately trying to figure out how to sell a new product called Febreze, on track to be one of the biggest flops in company history.
 Suddenly, one of them detects a nearly imperceptible pattern—and with a slight shift in advertising, Febreze goes on to earn a billion dollars a year.

 What do these and many other successful people have in common?
 They achieved success by focusing on the patterns that shape every aspect of our lives.
 They succeeded by transforming habits.

-# 7 - Team of Teams - by Stanley McChrystal
+# 7 - Good Profit - by Charles G. Koch

 Tony Robbins has coached and inspired more than 50 million people from over 100 countries.
 More than 4 million people have attended his live events.
 Oprah Winfrey calls him “super-human.”
 Now for the first time—in his first book in two decades—he’s turned to the topic that vexes us all: How to secure financial freedom for ourselves and our families.

 Based on extensive research and one-on-one interviews with more than 50 of the most legendary financial experts in the world—from Carl Icahn and Warren Buffett, to Ray Dalio and Steve Forbes—Tony Robbins has created a simple 7-step blueprint that anyone can use for financial freedom.

 Tony Robbins walks readers of every income level through the steps to become financially free by creating a lifetime income plan.
 This book delivers invaluable information and essential practices for getting your financial house in order.

 # 1 - The Pioneer Woman Cooks: Dinnertime - by Ree Drummond

 The #1 bestselling author and Food Network personality at last answers that age-old question—“What's for Dinner?”—bringing together more than 125 simple, scrumptious, step-by-step recipes for delicious dinners the whole family will love.